 Optometry Australia cares about your mental health and wellbeing

-In late 2019 a team of researchers from QUT conducted a large, cross sectional survey of Australian optometrists, using well established mental health scales.
-The results they found were concerning, with prevalence of depression and anxiety and moderate to severe psychological distress at 31%.
+Closer to home, a team of researchers from the Queensland University of Technology (QUT) conducted a large, cross sectional survey of Australian optometrists in 2019 using well established mental health scales.
+The results they found were also concerning, with prevalence of depression and anxiety and moderate to severe psychological distress at 31%.
 Prevalence of high burnout was 56% and optometrists aged ≤ 30 years were 3.5 times more likely to report moderate to severe psychological distress compared to optometrists aged >30 years.

 As the world entered an unprecedented global pandemic in 2020, many further studies demonstrated a profound and prolonged impact on healthcare workers.
 One study of over 9,000 Australian healthcare workers during 2020 found 71% experienced moderate to severe burnout.